Parliamentary.ai

 Groups Affected

-• Donors: Changes to cy-près rules could affect how donations are used if original purposes fail.
+• Donors: The changes to cy-près rules may affect how their donations are used if the original purpose fails.

 Full Text